awslabs/sagemaker-debugger/README.md

 - Distributed training support
 - TensorBoard support

+See [How it work](#how-it-works) for more details.

 ## Support

 ### [Latest release v0.7.2](https://github.com/awslabs/sagemaker-debugger/releases)

-   - Experimental support for TF 2.x GradientTape - Introducing experimental support for TF 2.x training scripts using GradientTape.
+   - Introducing experimental support for TF 2.x training scripts using GradientTape - With this update, weights, bias, loss, metrics, and gradients are captured by SageMaker Debugger.
-   SageMaker Debugger GradientTape now captures tensors such as loss, metrics, weights, biases, and gradients by modifying training scripts in TF 2.x framework.
-A sample training script is provided [here](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py).
+   GradientTape in TF 2.x captures these tensors from custom training jobs.
+An example of GradientTape implementation to a custom ResNet training script using TensorFlow's Keras interface is provided at [tf_keras_gradienttape.py](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py).
    GradientTape does not work with Zero Script Change experience at this time.

-        Note: Training scripts using GradientTape for higher-order gradients or multiple tapes are not supported.
+        *Note*: Training scripts using GradientTape for higher-order gradients or multiple tapes are not supported.
 Distributed training scripts that use GradientTape are not supported at this time.

-   - Support SyncOnReadVariable in mirrored strategy - Fixes a bug that occurred because SyncOnRead distributed variable was not supported with smdebug.
-Also enables the use of smdebug with training scripts using TF 2.x MirroredStrategy with fit() API.
+   - Support `SyncOnReadVariable` in mirrored strategy - Fixes a bug that occurred because the `SyncOnRead` distributed variable was not supported with `smdebug`.
+Also enables the use of `smdebug` with training scripts using TF 2.x MirroredStrategy with the `fit()` API.

-   - Turn off hook and write only from one worker for unsupported distributed training techniques – Fixes a crash when distributed training in PyTorch framework is implemented using generic multiprocessing library, which is not a method supported by smdebug.
+   - Turn off hook and write only from one worker for unsupported distributed training techniques – Fixes a crash when distributed training in PyTorch framework is implemented using generic multiprocessing library, which is not a method supported by `smdebug`.
 This fix handles this case and ensures that tensors are saved.

    - Bug fix: Pytorch: Register only if tensors require gradients – Users were observing a crash when training with pre-trained embeddings which does not need gradient updates.
 This fix checks if a gradient update is required and registers a backward hook only in those cases.